DerPavlov/Cannons/README.md

-Cannons
+Cannons Revamped
 =======

-Fork by Intybyte / Vaan1310
+Fork by Intybyte / Vaan1310 </br>
 Original by derPavlov

 New features/fixes: